Novu Wellness Mental Health

 Myth 2: “It’ll go away on its own.”

 Truth: Without support, it often gets worse.
 But with help?
-It can absolutely get better.
+It can get better.

 Myth 3: “You can’t have social anxiety if you’re outgoing.”